terencecistudent/Data-Centric-Dev-Project-TL/README.md

 2. As a user, I would like to be able to view all of the animals on a page when I click **View Animals**.
     - **End User Goal**: User selects View Animals in navbar resulting in all of the animals showing.
     - **End Business Goal**: Navbar **View Animals** link working and all of animals being displayed for user.
-    - **Acceptance Criteria**: When View Animals is clicked, all the animals in the database is displayed.
+    - **Acceptance Criteria**: When View Animals is clicked, all the animals in the database are displayed.
     - **Measurement Of Success**: Check Responsiveness On Different Devices document and test with Heroku live link.

 3. As a user, I would like to select an animal type e.g. Mammals, which will show all of the Mammals, as